ffund/tcp-ip-essentials/lab0/1-1-setup-account.md

 * The passphrase you used,
 * The full path to your private key (`/users/ffund01/.ssh/id_rsa` in the example above) - copy and paste this from your terminal output,
-* The full path to your public key (`/users/ffund01/.ssh/id_rsa.pub` in the example above) - copy and paste this from your terminal output.
+* The full path to your public key, which has the same name as your private key but with a `.pub` extension (`/users/ffund01/.ssh/id_rsa.pub` in the example above) - copy and paste this from your terminal output.

 If you forget these, you won't be able to access resources on GENI - so hold on to this information!